Will mortgage rates fall next year?

 According to the Office for Budget Responsibility (OBR), the other half is funded by a £32 billion (1% of GDP) a year increase in borrowing, "one of the largest fiscal loosenings of any fiscal event in recent decades".

-It means that the OBR has increased its inflation forecasts - the cost of goods is not projected to come down to the Bank of England’s 2% target until 2029 - and also added 0.25% to its forecasts for interest rates over the next five years.
+It means the OBR has increased its inflation forecasts - the cost of goods is not projected to come down to the Bank of England’s 2% target until 2029 - and also added 0.25% to its forecasts for interest rates over the next five years.

-The average five-year deal comes in at 5.21% compared with 5.06% three weeks ago.
+The average five-year deal comes in at 5.27%, compared to 5.14% a month ago.

 Mortgage rates had generally been tumbling during the summer and into the autumn - spurred on by the Bank reducing rates from 5.25% to 5%, the first rate cut since 2020 - on 1 August.

 Nationwide became the first major lender to offer a sub-4% deal since February when it unveiled a 3.99% five-year mortgage in July.
-Coventry Building Society, HSBC, Lloyds, NatWest, TSB and Virgin Money have also released sub-4% five-year rates.
+Coventry Building Society, HSBC, Lloyds, NatWest, TSB and Virgin Money also released sub-4% five-year rates.

-Hollingworth advises borrowers considering a fixed-rate option "to move quickly to secure a deal as we’re seeing some rates withdraw with very little notice".
 Some lenders are also reducing their "lock in" windows meaning homeowners have less time to switch to a cheaper rate.

 Which mortgage lenders have raised rates?

-HSBC announced a host of changes to its residential mortgage products today.
+HSBC announced a host of changes to its residential mortgage products last month.
 Most of the changes were rate hikes.
 However, a handful of rates fell, such as its two-year fixed fee saver at 60% loan-to-value.

 Halifax simultaneously hiked and cut a selection of its mortgage rates on 1 November.

-Nicholas Mendes, mortgage technical manager at the broker John Charcol, comments: "These adjustments align with similar moves from major lenders such as Barclays, Santander, and NatWest, who have all reacted to fluctuations in swap rates.
+Nicholas Mendes, mortgage technical manager at the broker John Charcol, comments: "These adjustments align with similar moves from major lenders such as Barclays, Santander and NatWest, who have all reacted to fluctuations in swap rates.
 While these repricing changes signal short-term market volatility, they don’t necessarily indicate a long-term trend."

 What is the forecast for mortgage rates?